Captain America: The First Avenger: Filming

 Principal photography began on June 28, 2010, with the working title FrostBite.
-On the same day, Marvel confirmed that Tommy Lee Jones had been cast to play US Army Colonel Chester Phillips.
-The next day Marvel confirmed that Dominic Cooper would portray the younger version of Howard Stark, the character played by John Slattery in Iron Man 2.
+On the same day, Marvel confirmed that Lee Jones had been cast to play US Army Colonel Chester Phillips.
+The next day Marvel confirmed that Cooper would portray the younger version of Howard Stark, the character played by John Slattery in Iron Man 2 (2010).
 It was announced that the film would shoot in London in late July and was expected to include scenes featuring key London landmarks.
 War scenes were filmed in September at the former Royal Navy Propellant Factory in the Welsh village of Caerwent.
-Filming was scheduled to take place that month in the Northern Quarter of Manchester, where parts of the 2004 film Alfie and the 2009 Sherlock Holmes had been shot, followed by the Stanley Dock area of Liverpool, both doubling for the period's Lower East Side of Manhattan.
+Filming was scheduled to take place that month in the Northern Quarter of Manchester, where parts of Alfie (2004) and Sherlock Holmes (2009) had been shot, followed by the Stanley Dock area of Liverpool, both doubling for the period's Lower East Side of Manhattan.
 Further scenes were scheduled to be shot in Liverpool's Albert Dock.
 Johnston included a scene of a technology fair that includes in passing a display case containing the 1940s android superhero known as the original Human Torch, another character, like Captain America, in comics published by Marvel Comics' predecessor, Timely Comics.

 Some filming also took place at Pinewood Studios, with Pinewood's A Stage, their South Dock, and their Underwater Stage all being used by the crew.
-Six months of filming also occured at Shepperton Studios, with nine stages being used.
+Six months of filming also occurred at Shepperton Studios, with nine stages being used.

 In July 2010, Marvel Studios head Kevin Feige said that both this film and Thor would be released in 3-D. Johnston did a one-day test shooting with a 3-D rig, rather than shooting in 2-D and converting, and found it "a nightmare" due to bulky gear, calibration issues and restricted filmmaking options.
 Nevertheless, he said he believes 3-D is "a new challenge and it's exciting".
-Feige insisted that the conversion would not compromise the film's image quality, as the decision to release the film in 3-D was made early in development, and that "an unprecedented amount of time" would be devoted to the conversion process, to render all the film's visual effects in true 3-D.
+Feige insisted that the conversion would not compromise the film's image quality, as the decision to release the film in 3-D was made early in development, and that "an unprecedented amount of time" would be devoted to the conversion process, to render all the film's visual effects in true 3-D. In November 2010, Stanley Tucci stated that he had completed filming his scenes and that the rest of the production would wrap in about three weeks.